jariarkko/arch-model-t/study.md

 Certificate transparency (CT) {{RFC6962}} has been an effective countermeasure for X.509 certificate mis-issuance, which used be a known application layer misbehaviour in the public web PKI.
-CT can also help with post-facto detection of some infrastructure attacks where BGP or DNS weakenesses have been leveraged so that some certification authority is tricked into issuing a certificate for the wrong entity.
+CT can also help with post-facto detection of some infrastructure attacks where BGP or DNS weaknesses have been leveraged so that some certification authority is tricked into issuing a certificate for the wrong entity.
 While the context in which CT operates is very constrained (essentially to the